agrc/gis.utah.gov/discover/resources/index.md

 {%capture contact3 %}{% include contact.html subject=page.title contact=site.data.contacts.discover text='Please provide the following information to' hide-punctuation=true %}{% endcapture %}

-You may request a local copy of the NAIP, HRO, and Google imagery for off-line consumption when the provided imagery service does not meet your needs. {{ contact3 | strip_newlines }} for consideration:
+You may request a local copy of the NAIP, HRO, and Google imagery for off-line consumption when the provided imagery service does not meet your needs. {{ contact3 }} for consideration:

 - Name & organization:
 - Reason for request:
 - Working on behalf of:
 - Project names:
 - Project locations:

 ### Other Tidbits
 {: .text-left}